 Printers are the bane of the computer.
 No matter what printer you are using, for whatever reason, you will face all sorts of problems while connecting or trying to print files.
 One of those problems is the print getting stuck.
 When a print is stuck, it will not be printed.
-What's more, it will stop all the other prints in the queue from printing.
-Simply put, if you have one print that is stuck, it will stop the entire queue and prevent other files from printing.
+What’s more, it will stop all the other prints in the queue from printing.
+Simply put, if you have one stuck print in the queue, it will stop the entire queue and prevent other files from printing.

 To make matter worse, the options to clear print queue are hidden deep and the apps provided by the printer manufacturer are no better either.
 That being said, though the options are not so easy to find, it is quite easy to clear the print queue with just a few clicks.
 There are four different methods to clear the print queue.
 I will list all of them.
 Follow the one you like.

 1. Clear Print Queue from the Settings App

 Every time you try to print something, Windows adds it as a print job.
 By clearing the print job list, you can remove the print queue.
 The new Windows 10 Settings app has suitable options to clear the print job list.